MotusWTS/motus/inst/doc/upstream_api.md

    - return a list of receiver device IDs for the given serial numbers

-   - fields in the return value are arrays:
+   - fields in the returned object are arrays:
       - serno: string; serial number, as specified
       - deviceID: integer; motus device ID, or NA where the serial number was not found